 All other funds are restricted funds which track the donor's intention of how their gift should be spent.
 Restricted funds are represented in your General Ledger.

-Reorder Open Funds, except Admin only Funds, by dragging-and-dropping.
+Reorder Open Funds by dragging-and-dropping.
 The order listed will be reflected on the online giving page and the batch processing tool.

 Hide a Fund

-Some funds raise money for a limited amount of time.
-Once that time frame has ended, you can remove the fund from the online interface but keep it open on the administrative side in order to continue receiving checks that may be in the mail.
+Some funds raise money for a limited amount of time or are only for a certain event.
+Once that time frame or event is over, remove the fund from the online interface but keep it open on the administrative side in order to continue receiving checks that may be in the mail.

 When donations are no longer accepted for a fund's purpose, it can be closed.
 Once closed, the fund is hidden from online giving, and if donations are specifically designated to the closed fund, contact the donor to see if they wish to re-designate their donation.